-- 1. Open shut-off valve slowly and flush body and line of any debris. - 2.
-Assemble new stem unit using new stem, o-ring, diaphragm, the old diaphragm disc and diaphragm bolt/nut.
-Tighten bolt/nut securely (CAUTION: Be sure the rounded edge of the diaphragm disc is next to the diaphragm). - 3.
-Lubricate o-ring with grease supplied in repair kit and install stem unit in body.
-Install new spring, spring disc and friction ring. - 4.
-Replace bell housing by tightening clockwise.
-Turn adjustment bolt clockwise until adjustment bolt touches spring disc. - Center washer on stem.
-Screw plunger into stem unit (CAUTION: Do not over tighten plunger; it is possible to break threaded end of plunger). - 6.
-Install new cap gasket and replace cap by tightening clockwise. - 7.
-Turn adjustment bolt into bell housing to old setting. - 8.
-Enter dwelling and turn on several faucets. - Turn on water service.
-Let water run for several seconds then turn off faucets in dwelling. - 10.
+- 1. Open shut-off valve slowly and flush body and line of any debris. - Assemble new stem unit using new stem, o-ring, diaphragm, diaphragm disc and diaphragm bolt/nut.
+Tighten bolt/nut securely (CAUTION: Be sure the rounded edge of the diaphragm disc is next to the diaphragm). - Lubricate o-ring with grease supplied in repair kit and install stem unit in body. - Center washer on stem.
+Screw plunger into stem unit.
+CAUTION: Do not over tighten plunger; it is possible to break the threaded end of the plunger. - Install new spring, spring disc and friction ring then replace bell housing by tightening clockwise.
+Turn adjustment bolt clockwise until adjustment bolt touches spring disc. - Install new screen, cap gaskets and replace caps by tightening clockwise. - Turn adjustment bolt into bell housing to old setting then enter dwelling and turn on several faucets. - 8.
+Turn on water service.
+Let water run for several seconds then turn off faucets in dwelling. - 9.
 Adjust the regulator to desired pressure by turning adjustment bolt clockwise (into bell housing) to raise pressure or counterclockwise (out of bell housing) to lower pressure.
 It is recommended a pressure gauge be installed downstream of the regulator to ensure pressure is reduced below 75 psi.
-NOTE: When reducing pressure, open a downstream faucet to relieve pressure. - 11.
+NOTE: When reducing pressure, open a downstream faucet to relieve pressure. - 10.
 Tighten locknut when desired pressure is achieved.